%E

 How does percent error relate to accuracy?

 Percent error quantifies accuracy.
-Lower percent error = higher accuracy.
+Lower percent error equals higher accuracy.
 0% error means perfect accuracy.
 Percent error is an inverse measure of accuracy.

 Can percent error exceed 100%?

 Accuracy (measured by percent error) is closeness to true value.
 Precision is consistency between repeated measurements.
-You can be precise but inaccurate, or vice versa.
+Measurements can be precise but inaccurate, or vice versa.

 How do I interpret a 5% error?

-Your measurement is off by 5% of the true value.
-If measuring 100 units with 5% error, you're off by 5 units.
+The measurement is off by 5% of the true value.
+If measuring 100 units with 5% error, the measurement is off by 5 units.
 Generally considered acceptable in many applications.

 Should I use percent error or absolute error?